-If you are studying under a Tier 4 visa, you should register with a doctor.
+If you are studying under a Student visa, you should register with a doctor.
 You are encouraged to do this as soon as possible so that you will already be registered in case any medical concerns arise.
 Find out how to register with a doctor.

 Students studying for only one semester will not be able to register with a doctor, but can request consultations at one of St Andrews local practices.

 Most banks will provide overseas students with a basic account when they are in the UK.
 However, if you are here for six months or less, your options may be limited.